2025NoName/ntk-kare/README.md

-# Training NTK with KARE
+# Training NTK to Generalize with KARE

 # Setup programming environment